How To Link TRN With Customs Registration

 How Does a TRN Help in Deferring VAT Tax Payments on Imports?

 Suppose such a verification proves that the business is VAT-registered with a valid TRN; the customs department will allow the passage of imported goods without immediately paying VAT at that stage.
+The TRN status is updated in the customs system, which helps VAT-registered businesses by enabling faster customs clearance and improved cash flow.

 If you have not yet linked your TRN with Customs Registration, you can do so in three ways, as listed below: